NathanLaan/dev-docs/git-ssh-setup.md

 7. Disable firewall Threat Management for GitLab and GitHub:

   - Go to [Network Security](https://192.168.1.1/network/default/settings/security)
-  - Go to *Threat Management Allow List*.
+  - Go to *Threat Management Allow List* or *Security Detection Allow List*.
   - Add New.
   - Add GitLab IPs (172.65.251.78 and 172.65.251.182).
   - Set *Direction* to `both`.